More than 10 000 healthcare workers have been vaccinated, says Health Department

 Cape Town - By the end of Saturday, more than 10 000 healthcare workers had already been successfully vaccinated, the Health Department said on Sunday.

-South Africa is rapidly moving to protect its highly valued healthcare workers through the Sisonke Early Access Programme, the health department said.
+South Africa is rapidly moving to protect its healthcare workers through the Sisonke Early Access Programme, the health department said.

 “A threat to their safety and wellbeing has a further impact on the health systems capacity to deal with people with Covid-19 during the pandemic.
 It should be noted that ’The Sisonke Early Access Programme'’was launched on the 17th February.
 By the end of Saturday 21st February, more than 10 000 healthcare workers have already been successfully vaccinated,” the department said.

-The Johnson & Johnson vaccine, used in the Sisonke programme, provides 57% protection against moderate-severe disease, 85% protection against severe disease and 100% protection against death, based on evidence from the clinical trials that included South African participants, the Health Department said.
+The Johnson & Johnson vaccine, used in the Sisonke programme, provides 57% protection against moderate-severe disease, 85% protection against severe disease and 100% protection against death, based on evidence from the clinical trials that included South African participants, the department said.

-The department and the Sisonke Programme have allocated one third of all vaccine doses available to private healthcare workers.
+Through the Sisonke Programme, the department has allocated one third of all vaccine doses available to private healthcare workers.
 This means that one third of the first 80 000 vaccines will be allocated to the private sector over the next 14 days, the department said.

-“Despite limited planning time and a change in implementation from the CoviShield to the JnJ vaccine, the programme has already vaccinated more than 3,000 healthcare workers from the private sector.
+“Despite limited planning time and a change in implementation from the CoviShield to the J&J vaccine, the programme has already vaccinated more than 3,000 healthcare workers from the private sector.

-“This was only made possible through close cooperation between department of health officials, site staff, private sector leadership, and the Sisonke program staff.
+“This was only made possible through close cooperation between department of health officials, site staff, private sector leadership, and the Sisonke programme staff.

 “All health care workers irrespective of where they work need to be vaccinated.
 This is critical and is aligned with the national prioritization framework for Phase 1 of the national vaccine roll out programme, the department said.